aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 ### Assumptions

-This implementation approach assumes the _Device_ is connected at all times, subscribed to a topic for incoming commands, and can receive and process the command.
-It also assumes that the _Device_ can notify the sending _Application_ that the command was received and processed if needed.
-Finally, it assumed that all three participants successfully receive, forward, and act up the message flows in either direction.
+This implementation approach has taken following assumptions-
+- The _Device_ is connected at all times, subscribed to a topic for incoming commands, and can receive and process the command.
+- The _Device_ can notify the sending _Application_ that the command was received and processed if needed.- All participants successfully receive, forward, and act up the message flows in either direction.

-- Implmenttion assumes classic shadow instead of named shadow
+- Used classic shadow instead of named shadow.
-- Implementation assume that shadow is pre-created before device performs the get request on connect, otherwise shadow should be created by publishing update with device current state
+- The _Device_ shadow is pre-created before device performs the get request on connect, otherwise shadow should be created first by publishing update with device current state.

 ## Implementation